 Your temp gun is a good spot check, but for a real test, buy #5 Thermal Strips.
 Nearly every screen print supplier sells these.
 They come about 10 to a pack in perforated sheets.
 There is adhesive on the back to attach the strip to your garment.

 Tear off one strip and put it on the front of the garment next to your image.
-Tear off the second strip and put it inside the shirt under the image.
+Tear off the second strip and put it on the shirt under the image.
 Both strips need to get to about 320 for the image to be fully cured.
 (The strip looks like a thermometer and will darken up to the highest temperature it reaches.)

 Resolve these five errors in your own shop, and you’ll take a giant step from novice to the experienced screen printer.